 I like to include both and if you have a garage gym setup then I recommended having both, using chains and resistance bands will save you from purchasing the endless amount of weight plates.

-Resistance bands helps in generating greater muscle hypertrophy by increasing the eccentric velocity.
-Chains adds little wobbling and erratic factor to the movement which allows greater stabilization and results in improved overall performance.
+Resistance bands help in generating greater muscle hypertrophy by increasing the eccentric velocity.
+Chains add little wobbling and erratic factor to the movement which allows greater stabilization and results in improved overall performance.

-If you like to workout at the gym then resistance bands will be a better solution since they are carry to carry around.
+If you like to train at the gym then resistance bands will be a better solution since they are easy to carry around.

 We shortlisted the best quality chains and bands available in the market.
 Rogue Fitness is providing some high quality training accessories to improve your strength game.